Philip Spencer (sailor): Court of Inquiry

 When the brig returned to New York, the Secretary of the Navy convened a court of flag officers to investigate the matter.
 Following a month of testimony, on January 23, 1843, the court of inquiry exonerated the captain and his officers, ruling the hangings fully justified.
 Although the commander was exonerated, public opinion was against him.
 Mackenzie requested a court-martial for himself.
 The court martial acquitted him on a split vote.

 Court of public opinion

 The government accepted the court's decision, but the acquittal did not satisfy public concerns with the case.
-Many commentators, including James Fenimore Cooper, denounced the hangings as murder and criticized the Navy's handling of the matter as an example of what today could be called a "whitewash."
+Many commentators, including James Fenimore Cooper, denounced the hangings as murder and criticized the Navy's handling of the matter.

 The circumstance of Spencer, Cromwell and Small's deaths is one reason the U.S. Navy stopped training boys at sea and founded the United States Naval Academy.
-The event on USS Somers may be the only mutiny on a warship in US Navy history.
 Philip Spencer and the USS Somers affair were almost certainly a model for much of the story Billy Budd, by Herman Melville, who was the first cousin of Lieutenant Guert Gansevoort, an officer aboard the ship.